adhuham/laravel-guidelines/README.md

 ```

 ### Models
-All model names MUST be in singular form in PascalCase.
+All model names MUST be in singular form, and MUST use PascalCasing.

 Correct
 ```php